iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/grantAccess.md

 than specified in `numberOfAccess`, you will encounter a **"no dataset orders"** error.

-To avoid confusion, ensure the `numberOfAccess` is properly set when calling the `grantAccess` method.
+To prevent this error, ensure the `numberOfAccess` is properly set when calling the `grantAccess` method.
 :::